Sounds

 Gerard Manley Hopkins, The Windhover (1877)

-This passage compresses breath through clustered consonants, rapid internal stresses, and minimal respiratory relief.
-Stops, fricatives, and compound formations force the voice to labor through articulation before it can fully exhale.
-The mouth and lungs work continuously; airflow is repeatedly checked rather than allowed to drift.
-Even where the word “air” appears, it arrives only after intense muscular effort.
-Compression here is not density alone but breath-taxation.
+Clustered consonants, rapid internal stresses, and compound formations force the voice to labor through articulation before it can exhale.
+Even where the word air appears, it arrives only after intense muscular effort.
 The line feels driven because respiration is constricted, not because syllables are merely numerous.

 The art of the second was born of need: